nuggetInc/advent_of_code/solutions/year2022/src/day14/README.md

 Using your scan, simulate the falling sand. **How many units of sand come to rest before sand starts flowing into the abyss below?**

 ## --- Part Two ---
 You realize you misread the scan.
-There isn't an  at the bottom of the scan - there's floor, and you're standing on it!
+There isn't an endless void at the bottom of the scan - there's floor, and you're standing on it!

 You don't have time to scan the floor, so assume the floor is an infinite horizontal line with a `y` coordinate equal to **two plus the highest `y` coordinate** of any point in your scan.